italoseara/whatsappy/README.md

 - `last_message: Message | None`: The last message of the chat.
 - `is_muted: bool`: Whether the chat is muted or not.
 - `is_blocked: bool`: Whether the chat is blocked or not.
+- `is_pinned: bool`: Whether the chat is pinned or not.

 #### Methods